Aubencheul-aux-Bois

 Aubencheul-aux-Bois (/fr/) is a commune in the department of Aisne in the Hauts-de-France region of northern France.

 Geography

 Aubencheul-aux-Bois is located some 20 km south of Cambrai and 30 km east of Combles.
 The northwest border of the commune is the border between Aisne and Nord departments.
-The D644 road from La Gaite in the north runs south along the western border of the commune changing to D1044 in the commune and continuing south to Le Catelet.
-The D16 road runs east from the D644 to the village changing to D281 within the commune then continuing east as the D16 to Villers-Outreaux.
+The D6 44 road from La Gaité in the north runs south along the western border of the commune changing to D 1044 in the commune and continuing south to Le Catelet.
+The D 16 road runs east from the D6 44 to the village changing to D 281 within the commune then continuing east as the D 16 to Villers-Outréaux.
 The commune is composed entirely of farmland.

 Two streams rise in the commune, one flowing southwest and the other flowing east.